 No visit to Guernsey would be complete without trying some of the island’s renowned local fare.
 The island has an impressive array of cafes, bistros, and restaurants.
 Local favourites include St Martin’s the Auberge, Mora on the Quay, and Pier 17 on Albert Pier, all offering a range of dishes including, of course, some excellent locally-caught seafood.

 Torteval Scarecrow Festival

 To experience another great local tradition, check out the Torteval Scarecrow Festival.
 Every year, the southwest part of the island features a trail of 60 zany and fun locally-made scarecrows.
 The walk takes around an hour and a half, but don’t worry: there are plenty of tea and ice-cream stalls for you to recharge yourself at, as well as bric-a-brac, arts and crafts, and delicious food stands too.

 Sark Sheep Racing Weekend

-For a truly unique spectacle you’re not likely to find anywhere else in the world, head to the neighboring island of Sark for the annual Sark Sheep Racing Weekend.
+For a truly unique spectacle, you’re not likely to find anywhere else in the world, head to the neighbouring island of Sark for the annual Sark Sheep Racing Weekend.
 Once a year, locals and tourists alike flock to the island to see teddy bear jockeys race each other on some (very confused!) sheep.
 As well as the races, there’s a range of stalls, arts, and live music, as well as a fancy dress parade for locals to strut their stuff.
 Entrance is free, but donations are always welcome.